 It is not my place to tell that story, I only photograph the memorials and the graves.
 I expect that the viewpoint of events differs depending on which side if the fence you were on.
 Yet, I cannot help but wonder what this spot where I was standing was like on those fateful and bloody days so many years ago.
-A good explanation of the events of that fateful day may be found at South Africa.info(Site no long seems to be active)
+A good explanation of the events of that fateful day may be found at SA History.

 And of course a good starting point to unravelling this horrific period of history in South Africa is the Hector Pieterson Monument and Museum in Soweto.